Jaswanth72/college-counseling/README.md

 # Execute
 Add the projext-1.cpp to a project using any C++ IDE.
 This project originally ran on DEV-CPP and Code Blocks.<br>
-The exe file of this project is given in the repository